dhakkann/OffAxisProj/README.md

 * Use your desired method for head tracking
     A list for possible tracking options is available in the https://github.com/opentrack/opentrack Wiki.

-    Set your desired output port in Opentrack output field setting window.(Make sure to change the port in the port variable attacked to the UDPReceiver GameObject)
+    Set your desired output port in Opentrack output field setting window.(Make sure to change the port in the port variable attached to the UDPReceiver GameObject)

 ## Lessons Learned